SCiarella/FantaLega_Serie_AI/README.md

 * All the auctioneers (your friends in the fantalega) are decent players and their evaluation will not be much different compared to yours.
 * The auction is a classic english auction, with open ascending bids (la classica *asta a chiamata*)

-Accepting this assumptions, we can model the fantacalcio auction as a `knapsack problem` which is a typical problem in combinatorial optimization.
+Accepting this assumptions, we can model the fantacalcio auction as a **knapsack problem** which is a typical problem in *combinatorial optimization*.

 To solve this problem, FantaAI implements a genetic algorithm that evolves to generate the best teams that you can realistically expect to build during your real auction.
 You can run it using
 ```